ehcamero/Learning-Logical-Programming/README.md

-# Learning-Logical-Programming
+# Learning-Programming-OOP
-Guide for new users about Logical Programming.
+Guide for new users about Programming.
 It will be used for lessons in Company.

-Programação Orientada a Objetos: https://youtu.be/QY0Kdg83orY
+Vídeo sobre o assunto: Programação Orientada a Objetos: https://youtu.be/QY0Kdg83orY